BlackMetalz/blackmetalz.github.io/content/helm-templates.md

 # Useful commands for developing templates
-- Show template of specific file only:
+- Show the template of the specific file only:
 ```
 helm template . --show-only templates/service.yaml
 ```